 On account of the spread of the coronavirus disease (COVID-19), there is a significant rise in the demand for food products that boost immunity, such as chickpeas.
 However, market players are currently unable to meet the demand due to the slowdown of the logistics activities and lockdowns imposed by governments of numerous countries.

-The global chickpeas market reached a volume of 12.7 Million Tons in 2019.
+The global chickpeas market reached a value of US$ 16.2 Billion in 2020.

 The demand for chickpeas is escalating due to their increasing application in the food and beverage (F&B) industry for manufacturing various food products.